ckormanyos/real-time-cpp/examples/chapter10_08/readme.md

 showing fascinating memory management iterators, containers and algorithms along the way.

-This example depicts algorithmic complexity running in a real-world system.
+This example embodies a stunning depiction of computational complexity running in a real-world, real-time system.
-It simultaneously highlights the real-time numeric expression of the very detailed description of algorithmic complexity in the corresponding book section.
+In addition to maintaining real-time multitasking operation, it simultaneously highlights the quite detailed description of the Pi Spigot algorithm's complexity that can be found in the corresponding book section.

 # Application Description